 Economic and Non-Economic Damages

-Before discussing the types of damages that can be compensated for as a result of a car accident, it’s essential to understand the two main categories of damages: economic and non-economic damages.
+Before discussing the types of damages that can be compensated for as a result of a injured in a car accident, it’s essential to understand the two main categories of damages: economic and non-economic damages.

 Economic damages are designed to help a plaintiff restore their property or physical body to the original condition.
 These damages are relatively straightforward to define and are usually reimbursed based on receipts and medical bills.